tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

         └── main.tf.json
 ```

-Here is what `stage/vpc/main.tf.json` looks like:
+As a sample, here is what `stage/vpc/main.tf.json` looks like:

 ```json
 {